 - At least two people out of every 10,000 are dying each day

 Whilst providing a more objective, and hence de-politicized, benchmark for declaring a famine – vital for eliciting a timely humanitarian response – a key aspect of the IPC classification is to provide a graduated system that fits the reality of food crises better than a binary ‘famine or no-famine’ approach.
 Notice that it focuses on the intensity of the crisis.
-As discussed by Howe and Devereux (2004)32, this is distinct from the magnitude of the event, typically understood in terms of the total (excess) mortality that occurred.
+As discussed by Howe and Devereux (2004)33, this is distinct from the magnitude of the event, typically understood in terms of the total (excess) mortality that occurred.
 In compiling our table of famine deaths over time, we have naturally used estimates of the latter.
 It is important to note that there is no institutionally-agreed classification of famines in terms of magnitude.
-Indeed, for some people it is perfectly possible that a famine may result in no excess mortality but still be properly considered a famine, since there are many terrible outcomes that a severe food crisis can produce other than mortality, such as losses of livelihoods or long-term health impacts.
-Nevertheless in producing our table we decided to implement a lower threshold of mortality for an crisis to be included (see Famines with low mortality, below).
+Indeed, for some people, a crisis that resulted in no excess mortality might still be properly considered a famine under some circumstances – there are many terrible outcomes that a severe food crisis can produce other than mortality, such as losses of livelihoods or long-term health impacts.
+Nevertheless, in producing our table we decided to implement a lower threshold of mortality for an crisis to be included (see Famines with low mortality, below).

 It is worth seeing that these two dimensions – intensity and magnitude – whilst clearly related are nevertheless independent of each other.
 A very high-intensity famine, resulting in high mortality rates, may only effect a very small group of people and thus represent a relatively low-magnitude event.
 Or a low-intensity crisis may extend across a wide area and over a long period, resulting in a high-magnitude famine.
 A threshold in terms of intensity (i.e. IPC level 5) does not, therefore, straightforwardly map onto any given magnitude threshold.